AiMiDi/C4D_MMD_Tool/README.md

 At present, the main maintenance version are R20 and higher, R19 and lower are unsupported.

+If there is a problem with selecting multiple-parts when the model is imported, please do not check it.

 ## version

 **version 0.2.0** Initial commit